barryclark/jekyll-now/_posts/2021-09-06-today-is-my-first-day-as-engineering-manager-at-apple.md

 ---
 layout: post
-title: "I'm delighted to announce my new role as engineering manager at Apple"
+title: "I'm delighted to announce my new role as engineering manager at Apple!"
-description: "Announcing Cheryl move to Apple as an engineering manager"
+description: "Announcing Cheryl's move to Apple as an engineering manager"
 location: London, UK
 image: /images/headshot.jpeg
 tags: